saulijappinen/tikawe_great_hockey_lines/README.md

 # tikawe_great_hockey_lines

-My course project for course `hy-tikawe`: hockey lines app - share your favorite hockey lines!
+My course project for course <a href="https://hy-tikawe.github.io/materiaali/">Tietokannat ja web-ohjelmointi</a> (University of Helsinki).

 ## Functionalities of the app

 The main idea is to add and browse hockey forward lines.

-### Current functionalities
+### Changelog

 see `NEWS.md`

-### Planned functionalities (palautus 1)
+### Current functionalities

 * a user can
   * create a user account to use the app
   * log in (and out) of the app
   * add lines and modify or delete the ones he/she has his/herself added
   * see all the lines added
-  * search the lines based on a search word (at least) and a attribute added to the lines (nationality, decade etc.)
+  * search the lines based on a search word
-  * add reviews of the lines added (from 1 to 5 pucks/sticks)
+    * search includes line name and player names
-  * browse a user page that shows the lines added by the user (at least) and times when the user has logged in
+  * add reviews of the lines added (from 1 to 5)
-    * if time allows, also shows the ratings given to the lines added by the user
+  * browse a user page that shows the lines added by the user (at least) and other basic info of the user

-* information included of the lines (at least the following)
+* information included of the lines
   * line and player names (main information)
   * additional attributes (classes)
     * nationalities of the players